Lab Inspections

 Lab Safety General Lab Safety Inspection Program

 EH&S lab safety specialists inspect labs with hazardous materials or operations.
 Labs within the College of Chemistry are inspected twice per year and all other labs annually.
 During inspections, lab safety specialists help researchers stay abreast of current safety requirements by providing consultation, support, and resources.
-Inspection topics for 2022 cover training, chemical safety, equipment safety, fire safety, and housekeeping.
+Inspection topics cover training, chemical safety, equipment safety, fire safety, and housekeeping.

 What to Expect